 Built up your balance?
 You can choose to invest your HSA dollars.

-View the standard investment options available as part of the HSA for employees.
+View the standard investment options available as part of the HSA.

 Your HSA can be used as part of your broader financial planning to create a savings net.